BarnabasG/api-coverage/README.md

 1. Check that your app is properly instantiated
 2. Verify your routes/endpoints are defined
-3. Ensure the `client` fixture is working in your tests
+3. Ensure the `coverage_client` fixture is working in your tests
 4. Use `-v` or `-vv` for debug information

 ### Framework Not Detected